Watch 'The Haunting of Bly Manor' With Us

 Dani uses her time to play a game with the kids, a reward for clean-up duty.
 Flora is worried the game will keep them from getting to bed on time.
 She looks at the doll under the dresser.
 They decide to play hide-and-seek and like, are you kidding me?
 In this gigantic haunted house?

 Without turning a single light on, the kids run off.
 Flora goes to the old wing.
 Dani ends up in the classroom, but as she searches we see someone wandering the halls behind her.
-She keeps searching, realizing the kids might be where they shouldn’t be.
-“O Willow Waly” starts playing out of a jewelry box and Dani follows the music to the old wing.
+She keeps searching, realising the kids might be where they shouldn’t be.
+“O Willow Waly” starts playing out of a jewellery box and Dani follows the music to the old wing.
 Flora is once again singing the song, she seems possessed.
-Soon we hear another, reedier voice harmonizing with her.
-Dani finds a Polaroid in the jewelry box and we see a woman and a man in a white shirt (Oliver Jackson-Cohen), the same one she saw earlier.
+Soon we hear another, reedier voice harmonising with her.
+Dani finds a Polaroid in the jewellery box and we see a woman and a man in a white shirt (Oliver Jackson-Cohen), the same one she saw earlier.

 We again hear the strangled singing.
 Flora turns and shushes a woman who is laying on the floor behind her.
 The little girl keeps on humming like she’s in a trance.
 Dani keeps staring at the photo until Miles scares the bejeezus out of her.
 He puts his forearm around her throat and tells her to run and hide.
 She urges him to “ease up” on her neck, but he keeps tightening his grip before running off.
 Dani begins to worry about Flora, but also starts to notice the wind whipping through the house and the creaking.
 She turns to see a smiling man in the window, the same guy in the photo and on the parapet, staring at her before he disappears.
 She grabs one of the fire pokers and runs outside.
 She threatens to call the police, but before she can Miles appears in the window to tell her he’s not feeling well.